dgillman/tf-aws-env/README.md

-client | string | name of the client (empty if not supplied) project | string | name of the project (empty if not supplied) release_phase | string | name of the release phase (empty if not supplied) fullname | string | full name for environment comprised of the previous three variables separated by `_` (eg. `dev`, `acmecorp_webproject_stage`) tags | map | tags to apply to all AWS resources.
+client | string | name of the client (empty if not supplied) project | string | name of the project (empty if not supplied) release_phase | string | name of the release phase (empty if not supplied) projectname | string | just the client and project parts (ie. the name of project across environments) fullname | string | full name for environment comprised of the previous three variables separated by `_` (eg. `dev`, `acmecorp_webproject_stage`) tags | map | tags to apply to all AWS resources.
 Includes client, project, release phase, environment (fullname), and any values supplied in `additional_tags`